A Survey of Mamba: Advancements in Mamba Models

 Given Mamba's exceptional ability to capture long-term dynamics, it has been extensively integrated with other models, leveraging its strengths to deliver a robust framework tailored to specific scenarios.
 The integration specifically encompasses advanced models like Transformers, Graph Neural Networks (GNNs), Recurrent Neural Networks (RNNs), Convolutional Neural Networks (CNNs), and Spiking Neural Networks (SNNs).
 Specific examples are described below.

-\begin{itemize}[leftmargin=*] \item \textbf{Transformer}-based models have exhibited remarkable performance in numerous tasks, but their quadratic computational complexity still hampers them during inference process~\cite{gu2021efficiently}.
-In the pursuit of efficient generation, some researchers have proposed incorporating Mamba blocks with Transformer-based models.
+\begin{itemize}[leftmargin=*] \item \textbf{Transformer}-based models have exhibited remarkable performance in numerous tasks, but their quadratic computational complexity still hampers them during the inference process~\cite{gu2021efficiently}.
+In the pursuit of efficient generation, some researchers have proposed incorporating Mamba blocks with Transformer-based models~\cite{pilault2024block,hatamizadeh2024mambavision,pitorro2024effective,gao2024matten,park2024can}.
 For example, Jamba~\cite{lieber2024jamba} combines blocks of Transformer and Mamba layers to tackle long-content Natural Language Processing tasks, capitalizing on the advantages of both model families.
 The Attention-Mamba hybrid model demonstrated superior performance compared to the standalone Transformer and Mamba models, achieving better throughput than the vanilla Transformer model.
-Mambaformer~\cite{xu2024integrating} utilizes the hybrid framework to forecast multiple time series, including exchange rates, hourly electricity consumption, and power load, which internally combines Mamba blocks and Transformer layers for long- and short-range dependencies, respectively.
+Mambaformer~\cite{xu2024integrating} utilizes the hybrid framework to forecast multiple time series, which internally combines Mamba blocks and Transformer layers for long- and short-range dependencies, respectively.
 Due to the integration of Mamba and Transformer, Mambaformer outperforms Transformer-based predictors in long-short range time series forecasting.

 \item \textbf{GNN} has demonstrated promising potential in capturing neighboring relationships through message-passing mechanisms, where information is propagated over a connection graph through stacked layers.
 Nonetheless, these models face a significant limitation known as over-smoothing~\cite{chen2020measuring}, particularly when attempting to capture high-order adjacency signals.
 To tackle such a challenge, Mamba has been employed for graph representation learning~\cite{liu2024mamba4rec,li2024stg,yang2024uncovering,wang2024graph}.
 For example, Graph Mamba~\cite{behrouz2024graph} reformulates graph-structured data into sequential tokens in a particular order and leverages a selective SSM layer within the Mamba block to construct a novel Graph Mamba Network (GMN) architecture, which achieves superior graph representation learning capabilities, particularly in the datasets that require high-order dependencies between nodes.